 Reason Six: His Entire Life is an Open Book – In 2006, Peterson ran for a school board position in Sonoma County, California.
 He put his life on the internet in a three-page statement.
 If you read it, you can see his whole existence has been one of teaching, standing up for others, a support for civil rights, and being a witness to some very historical events, including the overthrow of the Shah in Iran.
 The idea of holding innocent people hostages simply for money would be anathema to his entire lifestyle from the day he was born.
 He also has a family and children.
 You can read his voter biography in a separate window here: Peterson Personal Bio.

-Reason Seven: He Was in Tibet Anyway – When the F.B.I. questioned Peterson about the hijacking, he offered the alibi that he was living in Tibet at the base of Annapurna mountain at the time.
+Reason Seven: He Was in Nepal Anyway – When the F.B.I. questioned Peterson about the hijacking, he offered the alibi that he was living in Nepal at the base of Annapurna mountain at the time.
 There is a birth record showing that one of his children was born near that place the year prior to the hijacking.
 He also had a passport for the F.B.I. to check records on.
 The idea that Peterson would suddenly abandon his own family, travel seven thousand miles back to the United States, dress completely unprepared in loafers and a suit to hijack a commercial aircraft for money, (a NIGHT jump no less) and then return to his family undetected is fairly ridiculous.
 In his long life, Peterson has marched for civil rights, still voices his support for non-violence, and the concept he would threaten people simply for money is against everything he has stood for, even today.
 His anti-Vietnam war book is still unpublished, and titled The Idiot’s Frightful Laughter.
 Adventure Books of Seattle has a standing offer to Peterson to publish it unedited and unabridged.
 He’s still considering the idea.